 Nothing, Something, Everything

-On March 7, 2020, the nine artist groups had launched an art payload Sojourner 2020 loaded with 18 artworks aboard SpaceX CRS-20 to the International Space Station in Low-Earth Orbit.
-It has completed approximately 12 Million miles (19.3 Million km) journey around our blue planet in 29 days and 48 minutes berthing to the ISS.
-The payload returned to the Earth on April 7.
+On March 7, 2020, nine artist groups launched an art payload called Sojourner 2020, which was loaded with 18 artworks, aboard SpaceX CRS-20 to the International Space Station in Low-Earth Orbit.
+The payload completed approximately 12 million miles (19.3 million km) journey around our blue planet in 29 days and 48 minutes, and berthed to the ISS.
+The payload returned to Earth on April 7.

 The projects on board Sojourner 2020 were selected through MIT Media Lab Space Exploration Initiative’s first international artwork open call to the ISS, and the launch opportunity was provided by the initiative.

-My three projects, Nothing, Something, Everything is dedicated to Sei Ono, my nephew who was born on Christmas Eve of 2019 and to all the current and future generations of children.
+My three projects, Nothing, Something, Everything, are dedicated to Sei Ono, my nephew who was born on Christmas Eve of 2019, and to all the current and future generations of children.

 FOR ARS ELECTRONICA 2020

 This is the story of how my three projects came into being and their journey to the outer space in spring of 2020.
 On this occasion, my purpose is to invite you to behind-the-scenes of the Sojourner project.
 I therefore made my research materials and parts of my diary available, hoping that that would add clarity to my ideas and the process in which I engage to create a work.
-I hope soon all the countries will recover from the COVID-19 global pandemic and we can gather again in person to explore the exhibitions.
+I hope that soon all countries will recover from the global COVID-19 pandemic so that we can gather in person to explore exhibitions once again.